-The National September 11thMemorial and Museum conducted ceremonies onSeptember 11, 2010 and September 11, 2011 to commemorate the attacks of September 11, 2001.

-During the fourth quarter, LMDC reviewed an invoice from the National Memorial to pay for expenses associated with the 2011 ceremonies.
+The National September 11thMemorial and Museum conducted ceremonies on September 11, 2010 and September 11, 2011 to commemorate the attacks of September 11, 2001.
+During the first quarter of 2013, LMDC and the National September 11thMemorial and Museumreviewed expenses associated with the 2011 ceremonies.